Am I Dehydrated? Probably So

 - Constipation – Many Americans suffer from constipation.
 Water is reabsorbed in the large intestine.
 If you do not have enough, then it will take more, leaving a hard stool.

 - Overheating – Water is essential for temperature regulation, as our temperature rises, we sweat.
 Sweat is meant to cool the body.
-If you stop sweating (check out the benefits of sweating) while performing physical activity you are approaching heat stroke, a potentially life threatening condition.
+If you stop sweating (check out the benefits of sweating) while performing a physical activity you are approaching heat stroke, a potentially life-threatening condition.

 - Fatigue and lethargy – Blood volume and blood pressure drop as we dehydrate.
 With that, our body is not getting the required amount of nutrients due to slower blood flow.
 Muscle and nerve functions slow and fatigue sets in.

 - Orthostatic hypotension, or a sudden feeling of light-headedness when you stand up from a lying or sitting position.
 This is due to a sudden drop in blood pressure.

 - Heart palpitations – As blood flow is slowed, the heart like any other muscle feels the effects.
 This can cause an alteration in its regular beating pattern.

 - Keep a bottle of water with you at all times and drink from it frequently.